-- Combine feeder house securely connected to adapter plate on header with all locks in place. - Electrical connection between header and combine in place. - Hydraulic connection between header and combine in place. - □ Drive shafts (PTO) connected to left and right sides of combine feeder house. - Drive shaft covers are chained in place. - Reel fingers in operational position. - Optional Draw bar front axle and Transport cart removed and stored. - If optional transport cart was used and optional skid shoes were purchased, two skid shoes must be installed on the struts to which the transport was attached. - Red draw bar storage bracket and hold-down removed (if applicable). - All safety shields and decals in place and undamaged. - Automatix lite display installed in combine cab. - Automatix power harness properly connected to combine's electrical supply. - Hydraulics and air lines inspected for damage or leaks.
+- Combine feeder house securely connected to adapter plate on header with all locks in place. - Electrical connection between header and combine in place. - Hydraulic connection between header and combine in place. - □ Drive shafts (PTO) connected to left and right sides of combine feeder house. - Drive shaft covers are chained in place. - Reel fingers in operational position. - Optional Draw bar front axle and Transport cart removed and stored. - If optional transport cart was used and optional skid shoes were purchased, two skid shoes must be installed on the struts to which the transport was attached. - Red draw bar storage bracket and hold-down removed (if applicable). - All safety shields and decals in place and undamaged. - Hydraulic tilt control switch installed in combine cab (if purchased). - Hydraulics and air lines inspected for damage or leaks.